 Keen attention to client needs is the basis of Michael Allen-Hall’s project philosophy.
 His approach has inspired inviting designs for senior living campuses throughout the United States.
 Michael’s diverse architectural design experience and award-winning work have earned him placement in renowned design competitions at the Ecole des Beaux Arts in Versailles, France, and the Research Institute in Kyoto, Japan.
 Since joining Noelker and Hull, he has been involved in the master planning and design of over 50 successful senior living projects.

 Born and raised in the Midwest, Stuart Christenson received his Bachelor of Architecture degree from Iowa State, graduating with honors in 1978.
 After further study at the Yale University School of Architecture, he worked for 12 years with his own firm in Chicago and later in the Washington, D.C., metropolitan area on a variety of institutional high-rise, religious and educational projects.
 Joining Noelker and Hull in 1995, Stuart was named a Principal of the firm in 1996.
 His extensive experience in master planning and design has enhanced the firm’s portfolio of distinguished higher education, healthcare and religious projects.
 In addition to his architectural talents, Stuart is an accomplished pianist and has performed numerous recitals throughout his collegiate years.

 Licensed architect Paul Brunski uses his knowledge of building design and construction to develop comprehensive architectural specifications for Noelker and Hull clients.
 Paul’s project experience spans the firm’s senior living, higher education, hospitality and religious markets throughout the United States.
-With more than 20 years of specification writing to his credit, Paul shares his expertise with current and future professionals, serving as an adjunct professor for certification programs in both Texas and Pennsylvania.
-Outside of the architectural world, Paul is an avid cyclist, enjoys gardening and volunteers his time and skills with the Boys Scouts of America.
+With more than 20 years of specification writing to his credit, Paul has shared his expertise with future professionals, serving as an adjunct professor for certification programs in both Texas and Pennsylvania.
+Outside of the architectural world, Paul is an avid cyclist and enjoys gardening.